anticootheone/tunrdp/README.md

-## myrdp.bat: SSH wrapper over old insecure RDP
+## tunrdp.bat: SSH wrapper over old insecure RDP

 #### Usage
 Simply run this bat file from cmd or just by clicking on it, no administrative privelleges required.

-Tested on Windows 10 and Windows 7.
+It should work on Windows 10 and Windows 7.

 #### Purpose
 To wrap up and cover unsecure rdp session using ssh tunneling.